 The Arkansas Department of Agriculture’s Natural Resources Division Director Bruce Holland

-Bruce Holland began serving as Director of the Natural Resources Divison (NRD) on July 31, 2016.
+Bruce Holland began serving as Director of the Natural Resources Division (NRD) on July 31, 2016.
 Prior to his work with NRD, he served as Executive Director of The Arkansas Livestock & Poultry Commission from January of 2015 to July of 2016.
 Holland previously served for 4 years as a State Senator representing seven counties in Western Arkansas.

 “Governor Hutchinson continues to show unprecedented leadership in so many important areas for Arkansas.
 Participating in his administration is a service that gives me extreme personal pride.” said Bruce Holland.
 “Proper management of our state’s natural resources is a critical element for future economic development, higher paying jobs and quality of life improvements for so many Arkansans.”